Anti-Irish sentiment: 19th century

 Anti-Irish sentiments in Victorian Britain and 19th century United States manifested themselves the stereotyping of the Irish as violent and alcoholic.
 Magazines such as Punch portrayed the Irish as having "bestial, ape-like or demonic features and the Irishman, (especially the political radical) was invariably given a long or prognathous jaw, the stigmata to the phrenologists of a lower evolutionary order, degeneracy, or criminality."

 After the conclusion of the Napoleonic Wars, a fall in agricultural prices occurred.
-During the ensuing depression, farmers in southern England were not able to pay their agricultural workers a sustainable wage.
+During the ensuing depression, farmers in southern England were unable to pay their agricultural workers a sustainable wage.
 There was an excess of labour compounded by the men returning from the wars.
 In 1829 added to this mix, was an unprecedented influx of migrant Irish workers who were prepared to work for half what their English counterparts were earning.
 On the Isle of Thanet the local farm labourers rounded up the Irish workers.
 William Cobbett wrote:

-Irish labourers were singled out in particular, for rough treatment by the locals.
+Irish labourers were singled out in particular for rough treatment by the locals.
 Farms employing Irish labour were subject to violent threats and incendiarism.
 There were similar problems in 1830, however eventually the farmers became the target for attacks, rather than the Irish, in the disturbances that became known as the Swing Riots.

 Similar to other immigrant populations, they were sometimes accused of cronyism and subjected to misrepresentations of their religious and cultural beliefs.
 Irish Catholics were particularly singled out for attack by Protestants.
 Anti-Catholicism, whether real or imagined, played to the Catholic respect for martyrdom, and was partly based on a fear of a reborn Inquisition whose methods clashed with the "Age of Enlightenment".
 Irish Catholics were not involved in formulating church dogma, but it became a stick to beat them with.
 Mostly they stayed with their church as it fostered a sense of community in an otherwise harsh commercial world.